The following trends in retail crime have been witnessed by Brisbane retailers over the past few weeks, as relayed across the NRA SafeCity Network.

 Break and Enters:

-- A convenience store was robbed by breaking the glass front door.
+- A convenience store waTrends in retail crime have been witnessed by Brisbane retailers over the past few weeks, as relayed across the NRA SafeCity Network.
+Contact us today!s robbed by breaking the glass front door.
 Multiple products were stolen.
 An attempt was made to access the safe and the register but this was not successful.

 - An ice cream store was robbed after hours by breaking the glass front door.The individuals then gained access to the back room of the store where they broke into the safe and stole all the cash inside.